jolian88/docker-gateone/dremio/README.md

 This is a docker image for [Dremio](https://github.com/dremio/dremio-oss).
 It is based on CentOS.
 In addition to the Dremio Server, the vnstat daemon is configured to report on network traffic to Dremio.
+The compose directory contains the default dremio.conf and dremio-env files.
+You can customize these for cluster deployments but out of the box it creates a single node where execution and coordination happens on the same node.

 For more details and documentation on Dremio go to their [website](https://www.dremio.com/).